-Meniere’s disease is considered to be a condition of the inner ear, due to the fact that the symptoms are related to fluid issues in the ear.
+Meniere’s disease is a condition of the inner ear.
+Its symptoms are related to fluid issues in the ear.
 These symptoms can include vertigo, tinnitus, a feeling of fullness in the ear, and hearing loss.
-Because these symptoms may range from mild to severe, the impact on a person’s life varies from person to person and even from episode to episode.
+Because these symptoms may range from mild to severe, the impact on a person’s life varies from person to person.
+Even every episode is different for anyone.

 Upper cervical chiropractic care has emerged in a number of case studies as a means of significantly reducing the severity of the symptoms associated with Meniere’s disease.
 However, you may wonder why a condition of the ear is dramatically affected by the neck.
 Let’s take a closer look at this connection.